Open a PDF version to print this topic

 HealthInfo Waitaha Canterbury

-Most people are born with two kidneys, though some people have just one.
-If you only have one kidney, and it's healthy, you will not have any problems.
+Most people are born with 2 kidneys, though some people only have 1.
+If you only have 1 kidney, and it is healthy, you will not have any problems.

 This page has information about some of the problems that tamariki (children) can get with their kidneys.
-See the pages in the Kidneys section to learn more about healthy kidneys and how they work
+The Kidneys section has more information about healthy kidneys and how they work.

-Many different conditions can affect the kidneys of tamariki children .
+Many different conditions can affect the kidneys.
 Some are temporary and can be treated, while others can have more long-term effects.
 Causes of kidney problems for tamariki include:

 Some diseases that can cause kidney damage include:

-Some diseases of the kidney do not show up until later in life or after a tamaiti (child) has a bacterial infection or an immune disorder
+Some kidney diseases do not show up until later in life or after a tamaiti (child) has a bacterial infection or an immune disorder.

 There are few if any signs of early kidney disease.
 Some tamariki have mild puffiness around their eyes and face, or foamy wee (urine).